rishenko/ex_dice_roller/README.md

   expressions with other mathematical operators and lists.
 * Optional support for caching compiled rolls.
 This can be especially useful in an application that generates various rolls during runtime.
+* Supports filtering final values, such as dropping lowest/highest/both, or filtering using standard comparators, such as '<=', '>', and more.

 ## Installation